johnbumgarner/pyshark_usage_overview/README.md

 ## Prerequisites
 <p align="justify">
-TShark has to be installed and accessible via your $PATH, which Python queries.
+TShark has to be installed and accessible via your $PATH, which Python queries for PyShark.
+For this experiment TShark was installed using [homebrew](https://brew.sh).
+The package Wireshark installs the command line utility TShark.
+The command used to install Wireshark was:<br>

+`brew install wireshark`
 </p>

 ## References: